 Eighteen-year-old Laurel Millard, youngest of seven children, is expected to stay home and "take care of Mama" by her older siblings, but Laurel has dreams of starting her own family.
 Operating a silk loom at the Atlanta Exposition will give her the chance to capture the heart of a man wealthy enough to take care of Laurel and any children she might bear, as well as her mother.

-Brendan Rochester's parents have given him an ultimatum: settle down with a wife or lose his family inheritance.
-At the Exposition, Brendan meets Laurel.
+Langdon Rochester's parents have given him an ultimatum: settle down with a wife or lose his family inheritance.
+At the Exposition, Langdon meets Laurel.
 Marrying her would satisfy his parents's command, she would look lovely on his arm for social events, and in her besotted state, he believes she would overlook him continuing pursuing rowdy adventures with his unmarried buddies.
-Brendan decides to woo Laurel.
+Langdon decides to woo Laurel.
 Willie Sharp is not well-off and must take on an extra job at the Atlanta Exposition as a security guard.
 When mischief-makers cause trouble in the Women's Building, Willie is put in charge of keeping the building secure.
 He enjoys visiting with Laurel, who seems like the little sister he never had, but his feelings for Laurel change to something much deeper.
 Can Willie convince Laurel that he can give her better life--even with so little to offer?

 As always Kim has written another wonderful book!
 I'm always looking forward to seeing what she comes out with next!

 I did learn something new about the cotton exposition since I didn't know it even existed.
 This is why I love historical fiction because I'm always learning something new.